 Michael Rooker opens the film, with long blond hair, looking sexy as hell – and immediately I thought: Are there no more actors?
 Rooker was already a prominent character in one of James Gunn’s other tentpoles, GUARDIANS OF THE GALAXY.
 That was a Marvel property.
 And now, instead of letting another talented struggling actor make rent, Rooker crosses cinematic universes to appear in this >DC< film?
 Really, are there no more actors?

-Josh Brolin was Thanos – then he was Cable IN THE SAME MARVEL UNIVERSE.
+Josh Brolin was Thanos – then he was Cable in the same Marvel universe!
 What the fuck?
-And Sylvester Stallone has ENOUGH franchises – ROCKY, RAMBO, EXPENDABLES, ESCAPE PLAN, can they not give his role as the voice of King Shark to someone else?
-And his voice is so treated, Stallone is not even vocally recognizable, nor is he doing the mocap for the CGI creature he’s voicing – that’s Steve AYgee, who also plays a staff member.
+And Sylvester Stallone has ENOUGH franchises – ROCKY, RAMBO, EXPENDABLES, ESCAPE PLAN – can they not give his role as the voice of King Shark to someone else?
+And his voice is so treated, Stallone is not even vocally recognizable, nor is he doing the mocap for the CGI creature he’s voicing – that’s Steve Agee, who also plays a staff member.
 It’s like wasting the salary on Vin Diesel to say “I am Groot” from the comfort of his dickcheese bathrobe.
 Of course, it’s their agents who have the casting company connectrions to these blockbusters – that’s why the same 12 actors get all the work.
 And the astronomical salaries of the stars is well worth the cost of the viewers they draw.
 Their names are marquee Viagra.

 That’s why any productions out of Hollywood are on this upward-spiraling budget and downward-spiraling creativity – they HAVE to make back the money for hiring name actors, so they HAVE to hire name actors to make back the money.
 Now, we can’t begrudge anyone making money, but it’s so transparently —– venal, with everything homogenized to offend the least people and maximize the viewership.
 This is not like Clint Eastwood using his same trusted cast in a slew of fun 80s films for low budget efficiency and reliability – these are blockbusters that could afford to hire new actors, new writers, new directors, with new ideas – no, every tentpole, you’ll see the SAME 12 actors, the SAME 12 writers, the SAME 12 directors.